-In November 1852, newspapers in Pennsylvania gave over 650 words to assailing the flaws of New Englanders.
-In a wide-ranging screed they attacked the region as being full of dis-unionists, atheists and abolitionists.
+In November 1852, newspapers in Pennsylvania gave over 650 words to assailing the flaws of the New Englander.
+In a wide-ranging screed they attacked the region as full of dis-unionists, atheists and abolitionists.

 New England, they wrote, “Began its career by burning and hanging Baptists and Quakers, anyone who differed from its Puritanical notions of Religion.”

-And it goes down hill from there, recounting Massachusetts' expulsion of Roger Williams, John Adams' imposition of the alien and sedition acts, the region's opposition to westward expansion of the country, its opposition to the War of 1812.
+And it goes down hill from there.
+The tirade recounted Massachusetts' expulsion of Roger Williams and John Adams' Alien and Sedition acts.
+It also attacked the region's opposition to westward expansion and to the War of 1812.

-The region's latest outrage was the abolitionists from New England who were settling in Kansas to create an anti-slavery voting block in the new territory.
+In 1852, the region foisted its latest outrage on Kansas.
+New England abolitionists began settling there to create an anti-slavery voting bloc in the new territory.

-New Englanders, the critics noted, were seeking to deprive the nation of slavery when its states had, in fact, “grown rich by importing slaves from Africa; and which is living now in luxury upon the blood and bones of the human beings it thus trafficked in.”
+The New Englander, said the critics, sought to deprive the nation of slavery.
+But New England states had, in fact, 'grown rich by importing slaves from Africa.'
+Further, they said, the region lives 'now in luxury upon the blood and bones of the human beings it thus trafficked in.'

-In July of 1858, the Cincinnati Enquirer, in support of President James Buchanan, noted that New England congressmen and senators were voting in a block against Buchanan.
-This, the newspaper suggested, was the latest in a long string of New England bad judgment.
+In July of 1858, the Cincinnati Enquirer supported President James Buchanan.
+The newspaper attacked New England congressmen and senators for voting in a bloc against Buchanan.
+This, the newspaper suggested, represented the latest in a long string of New England bad judgment calls.

-Among the region's flaws: its failure to give even a single electoral vote to Thomas Jefferson and Andrew Jackson when they first ran for president and its opposition to the War of 1812.
+The region's flaws included its failure to give even a single electoral vote to Thomas Jefferson or Andrew Jackson when they first ran for president. and its opposition to the War of 1812.

-In 1859, after abolitionist John Brown's raid on Harper's Ferry, New England was excoriated for providing funds for his attack.
+In 1859 abolitionist John Brown raided Harper's Ferry.
+Newspapers then denounced New England for providing funds for his attack.
 One southern newspaper noted: “. . . he went back to New England, traveling through its several villages, and collecting money, which was freely contributed.”

-By 1863, newspapers in Pennsylvania, Illinois and Indiana were lashing out full strength against New England.
+By 1863, newspapers in Pennsylvania, Illinois and Indiana lashed out full strength against New England.

-A newspaper in Illinois noted “their policy from the beginning of the government has been to make all others pay tribute to them; first; by commerce, then by protective tariffs, and now, in the abolition of slavery.
-They will next try on their Unitarianism, Congregationalism, or Independentism, as the established religion of the country.”
+A newspaper in Illinois noted the New Englander from the beginning demanded tribute from the rest of the country.
+They made others pay homage, 'first by commerce, then by protective tariffs, and now, in the abolition of slavery.'